-These cases focus on the importance of stormwater and the waterbodies that stormwater drains into.
-ELG represents multiple public entities that have sued Monsanto for the effects of legacy contamination from PCBs.
+These cases were the first in the United States to seek damages from a chemical manufacturer whose product contaminated city stormwater and the waterbodies that receive that stormwater.
+ELG represented multiple public entities that sued Monsanto for the effects of legacy contamination from PCBs.
 Municipal public entities are being required to expend monies to lower the levels of PCBs from their stormwater systems.
-States are dealing with the effects of PCBs to precious natural resources including all forms of sea life, including fish and whales.
+States are dealing with the effects of PCBs on precious natural resources including all forms of sea life, including fish and whales.
 These natural resources are being impacted by PCBs in part due to contaminated stormwater being released into some of the country's most precious waterbodies and impacting the sea life that lives there.
 Monsanto knew about the toxic effects of PCBs decades ago.
-It also acknowledged that its product had reached the status of "global contaminant".
-These lawsuits are based in tort in multiple jurisdictions and are the first product liability tort cases in America dealing with stormwater.
+It also acknowledged that its product had reached the status of "global contaminant."

-Mr. Summy helped negotiate a landmark \$648M nationwide class settlement with Monsanto on behalf of permitted stormwater operators who discharge into PCB impaired waterbodies.
-The settlement was approved by Judge Olguin in the Central District of California.
-This is believed to be the first case in U.S. history to hold the manufacturer of a product responsible for stormwater contamination.
-The Court overseeing the settlement has appointed Scott Summy, John Fiske and Carla Pickrel, all of ELG, as Lead Class Counsel.
-Separate settlements totaling \$167.6M have also been reached on behalf of the States of Washington, the District of Columbia and New Mexico.
+After several years of contentious litigation against Monsanto in multiple jurisdictions, Mr. Summy helped negotiate a landmark \$648 million nationwide class settlement with Monsanto on behalf of permitted stormwater operators who discharge into PCB-impaired waterbodies.
+The settlement was approved by Judge Fernando M. Olguin in the Central District of California.
+The Court appointed Scott Summy, John Fiske and Carla Pickrel, all of ELG, as Lead Class Counsel.
+Separate settlements totaling \$167.6 million have also been reached on behalf of the States of Washington, the District of Columbia and New Mexico.
+ELG continues to represent states with contamination-related claims against Monsanto.